PyMieDiff: A differentiable Mie scattering library

 \subsection{Core-shell design: Mie informed tandem model}

-Our toolkit being entirely implemented in Pytorch, it can be directly implemented within any PyTorch written machine learning pipeline.
+Our toolkit being entirely implemented in Pytorch, it can be directly implemented within any existing PyTorch machine learning pipeline.
 Here we demonstrate how to train a deep learning neural network through a Mie-theory based loss function.

-As a simple technical example, we train a design network, capable to predict core-shell geometries that fulfill given target optical properties.
-This so-called ``tandem'' model is a commonly used deep learning method for inverse design.\cite{liuTrainingDeepNeural2018, khaireh-waliehNewcomersGuideDeep2023} It works by regularizing the training of the ill-posed inverse problem through a forward predictor, as depicted in figure~\ref{fig:example_tandem}a.
-Typically, the forward model is a trained neural network that approximates a phyics solver, adding automatic differentiation capabilities.
-With PyMieDiff as fast, autograd-compatible Mie solver, analytical Mie theory can be used as an error-free forward model through which the loss can be backpropagated to train the inverse network.
+As a simple technical example, we train a design network capable of predicting core-shell geometries that fulfil given target optical properties.
+This so called ``tandem'' model is a commonly used deep learning method for inverse design.\cite{liuTrainingDeepNeural2018, khaireh-waliehNewcomersGuideDeep2023} It works by regularizing the training of the ill-posed inverse problem through a forward predictor, as depicted in figure~\ref{fig:example_tandem}a.
+Typically, the forward model is a trained neural network that approximates a physics solver, adding automatic differentiation capabilities.
+With PyMieDiff as a fast, autograd-compatible Mie solver, analytical Mie theory can be used as an error-free forward model through which the loss can be backpropagated to train the inverse network.

 We train the Mie-informed tandem network on the same type of particles as in the optimization example, limiting the materials to constant dielectrics and training the model on spectra in the visible light range ($400-800$\,nm).
-A dataset of 20,000 spectra, calculated from randomized particles is used for training the model.
+A dataset of 20,000 spectra, each consisting of 41 wavelength points, calculated from randomized particles, is used for training the model.
 The inverse model consists of a fully connected neural network (multilayer perceptron, MLP) with three hidden layers, each containing 1024 neurons, connected by ReLU activation functions.
 A sigmoid function is used at the output layer to ensure positive predictions within our defined particle limits.
 Using a basic manually optimized training schedule, with two learning rates (first $10^{-4}$, then $10^{-5}$) and incremental increase of the batch size (from 32 up to 256 in four steps), we obtain fast convergence after a few thousand training steps (see inset in Fig.~\ref{fig:example_tandem}a).
 The training takes a few minutes on an 8-core office CPU.